heiner/dylaniki/Self_Portrait.md

 Eyolf Østrem

 </h3>
-“What is this shit?!” wrote Greil Marcus in his <em>Rolling Stone</em>
-review of this album, and there is something to that question.
+“What is this shit?!” wrote Greil Marcus in his *Rolling Stone* review of this album, and there is something to that question.
 There are only three possible explanations to the mix of the blatant sentimentality of [I Forgot More Than You'll Ever